Estimating Non-Stabilizerness Dynamics Without Simulating It: Iterative Clifford circuit renormalization

 holds.
 Here $\mathcal{N}$ is the norm of the left-hand side, $\hat{V}$ is the Clifford operator

 and the state

 is equal to $\ket{\Psi_1}$ apart from having qubit $i^*$ set to $\ket{+}$.

 We successfully replaced the initial circuit with a measurementless one, characterized by the renormalized initial state $\ket{\Psi'}$ and the new Clifford unitary $\hat{U}'=\hat{U_1}\hat{V}$.
-Notice that the non-stabilizer part of $\ket{\Psi'}$ is connected to that of the starting state $\ket{\Psi_0}$ by single-qubit rotations, and we conclude that the projective measurement does not modify the non-stabilizerness of the state.
+Notice that the non-stabilizer part of $\ket{\Psi'}$ is connected to that of the starting state $\ket{\Psi_0}$ by single-qubit rotations, and we conclude that the projective measurement does not modify the magic of the state.

 A different scenario unfolds when $i^*>r$, in which case the projective measurement acts only on the non-stabilizer part of the state and impacts it in a non-trivial way.
 A final form like in Eq.~\eqref{final_replacement} can still be obtained, but $\ket{\Psi'}$ will grow in complexity as compared to $\ket{\Psi_1}$ (see App.~\ref{a:proj_replacement}).
 Even in the special case in which $\ket{\Phi_\text{non-stab}^{(N-r)}}$ of Eq.~\eqref{psi0} is a tensor product of single-particle states, the action of the measurement typically results in an entangled renormalized initial state $\ket{\Psi'}$.
-The only approximation of this algorithm is made here: to keep the problem tractable, we use a variational approximation of $\ket{\Psi'}$ and we optimize it within a given class of states (e.g., an MPS with fixed bond dimension) to minimize the distance between left and right-hand sides of Eq.~\eqref{final_replacement}.
-In Sec.~\ref{s:numerics} we implement a product-state approximation, showing that it performs well despite its simplicity.
+The only approximation of this algorithm is made here: to keep the problem tractable, we use a variational approximation of $\ket{\Psi'}$ and we optimize it within a given class of states to minimize the distance between left and right-hand sides of Eq.~\eqref{final_replacement}.
+In Sec.~\ref{s:numerics} we implement an MPS approximation, showing that it performs well even with small bond dimension $\chi$ (as compared to those needed to explicitly represent the full state).
 Details on the optimization can be found in App.~\ref{a:variational}.
 Proceeding in this way, we finally have

 where the state of non-stabilizer qubits $\ket{\Tilde{\Phi}_\text{non-stab}^{(N-r-1)}}$ is obtained variationally.
 Notice that Eq.~\eqref{psi_final_magic} is completely analogous to Eq.~\eqref{psi_prime_exact}: the stabilizer states are the same as $\ket{\Psi_1}$, and the target qubit is set to $\ket{+_{i^*}}$.
-Notice however that in this case the stabilizer rank has been explicitly increased by $1$, manifestly changing the non-stabilizerness of the state.
+Notice however that in this case the stabilizer rank has been explicitly increased by $1$, manifestly changing the magic of the state.